Deploy a preview directly from Cursor

 Recommended workflow

-- Run “PreviewShip: Deploy Workspace or HTML File” and copy the preview URL.
+Run “PreviewShip: Deploy Workspace, HTML, Markdown, or PDF File” and copy the preview URL.

 Why editor-native deploys convert better than dashboard-only flows